TheHorusHawk/creative/content/pages/About.md

 - So, having gotten that out of the way, here's a different formulation.
 I go by the name Bruno and I do different things.

 - I do some web development.
-Check out my [development blog]({category}Development) for news on what I'm working on now.
+Check out my <a href="https://brunoteles-portfolio.netlify.app/" target="_blank">development blog</a> for news on what I'm working on now.

 - I express things in different media.
 Check out sections on [Animation]({filename}Animation.md), [Comics]({filename}Comics.md), [Games]({filename}Games.md) and [Film]({category}Film).